haoliangyu/ngx-leaflet-starter/README.md

 ### How about TypeScript 2.0?

 TypeScript has been released at September 2016 and you can use it at branch **[ts-2.0](https://github.com/haoliangyu/angular2-leaflet-starter/tree/ts-2.0)**.
-As the type declaration files for 2.0 are not completely error free, the branch won't be merged to `master` shortly.
+As the type declaration files for 2.0 are not completely, the branch won't be merged to `master` shortly.

 ### How about new feature?